Automattic/jetpack/readme.txt

 * Admin Page: Don't show a Set Up button when searching for modules that are inactive in Jetpack Settings page.
 The Set Up button is meant for paid features coming from plugins.
 * Admin Page: Make it clear when tracking begins in the connetion dialog.
 * Admin Page: Hide the date range tabs when the initial dialog is shown.
+* Admin Page: Fixed the positioning of popovers in the Jetpack Settings page.
 * Connection Banner: Updated style to better fit wide screens.
 * Connection Banner: Added illustration SVGs.
 * Contact Form: Fixed width style of input for Website address.